MANAGED IT SERVICES PRICING | 15 MIN READ

 Compliance Considerations - one of the great advantages to leveraging the expertise of a service provider is that you employ a team of IT professionals for the price of one internal person.
 As a result, it is reasonable for managed service providers (MSPs) to assume the responsibility of remaining current on privacy regulations, security trends, and more.

-vCIO (virtual Chief Information Office) - not every MSP offers this as a service, but it can be an incredibly valuable benefit if they do. vCIOs function like a CIO would in any company.
-These individuals offer recommendations on the best technologies to advance company strategy as well as security, but without the price tag of someone commanding such a title.
+vCIO (virtual Chief Information Office) - not every MSP offers this as a service, but it can be an incredibly valuable benefit from those that do. vCIOs function like a CIO would in any company.
+They offer recommendations on the best technologies to advance company strategy as well as security, but without the price tag of someone commanding such a title.

-Experience - with technology developing at a rapid pace, how can any one person keep up?
-The reality is that they can't, and if you have someone who actually understands everything that is happening/developing in our cyber world, you need to pay them a lot of money to keep them.
+Experience - with technology developing at a rapid pace, it’s nearly impossible for any one person to keep up, and if you’ve employed someone who can … who actually understands everything that is happening/developing in our cyber world … you’re going to need to pay a lot to keep them.

-Fortunately, IT companies employ a host of information technology talent and can afford to hire experts of specific segments because they're building a comprehensive team.
-For the price, this is invaluable.
+Fortunately, IT companies employ a host of information technology talent and can afford to hire experts in specific areas of IT, because they're building a comprehensive team.
+For the price, that’s invaluable.
 A third-party IT team could have a combined 100 years of experience, while a single specialist may only have ten.

 Break/fix Managed Services Pricing

-Break/fix IT services are exactly that.
+Break/fix IT services are exactly that: something breaks, someone fixes.
 You only use them when something goes wrong.
 Sometimes these services are offered by full-service managed service providers, but they are nearly always at a premium.

-Because they know you may never return to them again, but also because they are often addressing emergency issues caused by a lack of protection or preventative maintenance.
-Simply put -- they know you're desperate.
+Well, they know you may never return to them again; also because they are often addressing emergency issues caused by a lack of protection or preventative maintenance.
+Simply put -- they know you need them, and will pay whatever the cost.
+Isn’t THAT a vulnerability, too?

-Be prepared.
-Break/fix companies charge by the hour and it can sometimes be $100 per hour for them to be onsite if something goes wrong.
-Unfortunately, these companies can fix issues - often as well as full-service providers - but they can't recover lost data if you aren't protected.
+THE COST: Be prepared.
+Break/fix companies charge by the hour and it can sometimes be $150 (or more) per hour for them to be onsite if something goes wrong.
+These companies can fix issues - often as well as full-service providers - but unfortunately, they can't recover lost data if you weren't previously set up with off-site backup support options discussed earlier.

 This model is a pick and choose, "a la carte" model.

-It means that if you only want protection and service for your company laptops, there's a price for that.
+If you only want protection and service for your company laptops, there's a price for that.
 If you want to only protect your network, there's a price for that.
-Service calls are often also an additional price, so keep an eye on that bottom line when using this method.
+Service calls are often going to cost extra, so check that menu when using this method.

-Typically, per device fees can range from $5-$100 per unit, per month.
+THE COST: Typically, “per device” fees can range from $35-250 per unit, per month.
 It's almost like purchasing a full-service offering for each piece of equipment you wish to insure.

 Managed Services Per User Contract Pricing

-"Full-stack" managed IT services should include the considerations and features listed above.
-It's a comprehensive service plan that protects your network, maintains your technology equipment, offers help desk support for when issues arise, and provides consultation services to help you implement the best plan for your business.
+"Full-stack" managed IT services should include all the considerations and features listed above: a comprehensive service plan that protects your network, maintains your technology equipment, offers help desk support when issues arise, and provides consultation services to help you implement - and assist in evolving - the best plan for your business.

-With full-stack services by an IT company, you can get the software needed to keep hacking attempts at bay, but you also get the assistance for if something goes wrong.
-Remember, most companies are inadvertently taken down from within.
-Jake in accounting clicking on that "free cruise" will cause problems every time.
+With full-stack services by an IT company, you can get the software needed to keep hacking attempts at bay, but you also get the assistance in case something goes wrong.
+It’s been said here before: most companies are inadvertently taken down from within.
+“Craig in accounting” clicking on that "free cruise" email will cause problems eventually.

-You can expect to pay $100-150 per user, per month with a full-stack of managed services.
-If you find prices that are lower than this range, make sure to compare your offers (because most get offers from multiple vendors) and see if there are any differences in the service offering.
+THE COST: You can expect to pay $125-175 per user, per month with a full-stack of managed services.
+If you find prices that are lower than this range, be sure to compare your offers (you’re getting quotes from multiple vendors, right?) and note the differences in the service offering(s).

 Managed Services Benefits and Risks